telerik/xamarin-forms-docs/controls/autocompleteview/autocompleteview-methods.md

 # Methods

-**RadAutoCompleteView** component exposes the ability to show/hide all suggestions immediately then recieves focus.
+**RadAutoCompleteView** component exposes the ability to show/hide all suggestions immediately when recieving focus.

 The following methods could be used: